 In Dr. Hackett's study twelve years after treatment, an impressive 82 percent of the patients considered themselves cured.
 Dr. Hackett also proved in the laboratory that prolotherapy induces the growth of ligament and tendon tissue and is especially effective at strengthening the weld of these structures to the bone, by proliferating their fibro-osseous junction.
 Dr. Gustav Hemwall from Oak Park, Illinois continued the studies of Dr. Hackett after his retirement and again he found that the great majority of patient who completed treatment with prolotherapy obtained relief.

-As a member of the American Association of Orthopaedic Medicine (AAOM) and a member of the American Osteopathic Association of Prolotherapy Regenerative Medicine (AOAPRM), as well as a member and Diplomate of the American Academy of Pain Management, Dr. Dieguez, Jr. has seen first hand the benefits of this kind of therapy and is a true believer in it.
+As a member of the American Association of Orthopaedic Medicine (AAOM) and a member of the American Osteopathic Association of Prolotherapy Regenerative Medicine (AOAPRM), Dr. Dieguez, Jr. has seen first hand the benefits of this kind of therapy and is a true believer in it.
 As such, he is offering various forms of Prolotherapy to his patients in his office right here in in St. Augustine, Florida.

 The beauty of prolotherapy is that it is a natural technique that stimulated the body by providing a little assistance to the body’s own healing mechanisms.
 Notice that I said a little assistance, because often that is all that is needed for the body to heal itself.
 Other measures such as surgery, joint replacements, and powerful pain medications interfere with the body’s own healing mechanisms and additionally are more traumatic, more dangerous, more expensive and often require long periods of rehabilitation and expose the patients to dangerous and debilitating complications.